g814/phpMiner2/README.md

-# Bitcoin phpMiner
+# phpMiner2

-phpMiner uses CPU and it is slower than normal CPU miner.
-I didn't know it untill I made it, but that wasn't the goal.
-The goal was to be able to mine on server without much trouble and to run this on for example a webhost.
+phpMiner2 uses CPU and it is slower than normal CPU miner.
+You can mine on a server without much trouble and run this on, for example, a webhost.

 Run `test.php` for **testcase**.